-There’s nothing quite like the addition of fresh fruits or vegetables to a home cooked meal.
-A juicy, ripe tomato, fresh lemon, crisp cucumber or fragrant basil sprig may be the finishing touch that elevates a meal from ordinary to extraordinary.
-For some, fresh food is an everyday part of meals, but for others, fresh ingredients are luxuries.
-After all, it seems like there’s a continual debate over which costs more at a given time: fresh vegetables or meat.
+There’s nothing quite like the addition of fresh fruits or vegetables to a home-cooked meal.
+A juicy, ripe tomato, fresh lemon, crisp cucumber, or fragrant basil sprig may be the finishing touch that elevates a meal from ordinary to extraordinary.
+For some, fresh food is an everyday part of meals, but for others, fresh ingredients are a luxury.

 In 2012, Adelaide, Australia, residents Alistair and Helena Martin noticed there were tons of citrus trees in suburban areas full of fruit that nobody touched.
-What’s more is that these same fruits were being sold in supermarkets right down the street and were often imported from foreign farms.
-So the pair decided to launch a site that allows anyone and everyone to post food that they grow themselves for sale or donation.
-Thus, Ripe Near Me was born.
+What’s more, these same fruits were being sold in supermarkets right down the street and were often imported from foreign farms.
+So, the pair decided to launch a site that allows anyone to post food that they grow — for sale or donation.
+And Ripe Near Me was born.

-At first, I was skeptical — it should be noted that Ripe Near Me is in its infant stage, so things are just getting started — but the site is pretty cool.
+At first, I was skeptical, but this free site is pretty cool.
 In addition to individual listings from private growers, there’s also plenty of information (in some areas) about edibles that are located on public land.
 That’s right: free food!

 On that point, what I do know is that there’s a cool lady right across the street from me who plants herbs and fresh vegetables.
-She’s posted her edible goods on Ripe Near Me, and what she’s asking for them is minuscule compared to grocery store price tags.
-Rather than going further down the road to the supermarket, I could send her a message via the site and purchase things like fresh basil, tomatoes, cucumbers and fresh mint (hello mojitos!) directly from her.
+She’s posted her edible goods on Ripe Near Me, and what she’s asking for them is minuscule compared to grocery store prices.
+Rather than going further down the road to the supermarket, I could send her a message via the site and purchase things like fresh basil, tomatoes, cucumbers, and fresh mint (hello mojitos!) directly from her.

 Benefits to Buying Local